SEO for local businesses in Hawaii

 An in-depth series — Part 3 — SEO Basics

 SEO basics for local businesses in Hawaii: meta analysis.
-In this second in our series on SEO, we will go over details of basic SEO pages analysis.
+In this third in our series on SEO, we will go over details of basic SEO meta analysis.
 This series discusses comprehensive on-site analysis.
 Another series will address on-page SEO analysis.

 What is SEO?